 The Mycenaean Acropolis in Kolymbithres Paros: The hill overlooking Kolymbithres is the site where remains of the Mycenaean Acropolis are found from the 13th century BC.
 Parts of the remains were brought to light in 1975 by archaeologist Dimitris Skilardis.

 Want to discover Paros with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

-Car rental: Τhere's the option of renting a car with as little as 14 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Mycenaean Acropolis and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Mycenaen Acropolis and many other places of interest at their own pace.

 Sea bus / Boat: Τhere are sea buses that carry out routes from Parikia to Kolymbithres.

-Public transfers: The central bus station of the island is located at the main port of Paros (Parikia).
+Public transport: The central bus station of the island is located at the main Port of Paros (Parikia).
 There are several buses from Parikia to Kolymbithres during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.